-If unification is implemented, BHP Group PIc shareholders will have their shares exchanged for BHP Group Limited shares on a one-for-one basis.
-There will be no change for BHP Group Limited shareholders.
-In addition, BHP's Board, management, strategy, and dividend policy will remain the same.
-I want to be clear that London is and will remain a vital location for BHP.
-We value our partnerships and relationships in the UK, and intend to maintain our London corporate office.
-Further, I have committed to continuing my annual engagement with retail shareholders in the UK, through ShareSoc and the UKSA.
+If unification is implemented BHP Group Plc shareholders will have their shares exchanged for BHP Group Limited shares on a one-for-one basis.
+There will be no change for BHP Group Limited shareholders and BHP's Board, management, strategy, and dividend policy will remain the same.

-The unification proposal is subject to a number of approvals including shareholder meetings and votes in the first half of 2022.
+The unification proposal is subject to a number of approvals including shareholder meetings and votes in the first quarter of 2022.
 I look forward to discussing the proposal with you at that time.